Uganda president tells U.N. he appealed to Congo rebels for calm

 In a report to the U.N.
 Security Council, dated November 14 but released on Monday, Ban said he was disturbed by continued external support for M23 and called on "all those responsible to immediately and permanently end this destabilizing assistance."

-"The sovereignty and territorial integrity of the Democratic Republic of the Congo is inviolable and must be fully respected by all neighbouring countries," Ban said.
-"Constructive dialogue and engagement between the Democratic Republic of the Congo and its neighbours, especially Rwanda, is vital."
+"The sovereignty and territorial integrity of the Democratic Republic of the Congo is inviolable and must be fully respected by all neighboring countries," Ban said.
+"Constructive dialogue and engagement between the Democratic Republic of the Congo and its neighbors, especially Rwanda, is vital."

 The U.N.
 Security Council issued a unanimous statement on Saturday that condemned the M23 attacks, demanded an end to "all outside support and supply of equipment to the M23" called on M23 to halt "any further advances towards the city of Goma."